cmhughes/preTeXt-cmh-explore/README.md

-# PreTeXt Codespace
+# cmhughes PreTeXt explore

-Use this template repository to quickly start a new [PreTeXt](https://pretextbook.org) project entirely in the cloud, using GitHub Codespaces.
+a codespace for cmhughes to explore PreTeXt.

+html pages are deployed to https://cmhughes.github.io/preTeXt-cmh-explore/

 ## Instructions